termsurf/talk/readme.md

 <h3 id="summary">Summary</h3>

 A [paper](https://leaf.surf/ovo) exists describing how OVO works.
-The OVO encoding uses the Latin script with diacritics to encode most of Earth's natural language features, enough so that you can write every language using the same Latin-oriented system and be close enough to a realistic pronunciation, including nasalized vowels, tense consonants, clicks, and tones.
+The OVO encoding uses the Latin script with diacritics to encode most of Earth's natural language features, enough so that you can write every language using the same Latin-oriented system and be close enough to a realistic pronunciation, including nasalized vowels, tense consonants, clicks, and tones, amongst other things.

 <h3 id="mount">Mount</h3>